helidon-io/helidon/docs/mp/persistence.md

 2. Because your [dependencies are managed](../managing-dependencies.md), this will resolve to the currently supported version of Hibernate ORM.
 <!--@mdc :: -->

-[Hibernate Metamodel Generator][hibernate-metamo] in Hibernate ORM’s documentation.
+For more on the Hibernate ORM `hibernate-jpamodelgen` annotation processor, see [Hibernate Metamodel Generator][hibernate-metamo] in Hibernate ORM’s documentation.